MSBivens/dnft_character_builder/README.md

 Any contributions you make are **greatly appreciated** and ultimately serve to help the community and developers push for new innovations.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "expansion".
+You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project